Accelerated BSN Track Admissions Process

 Apply to the Accelerated BSN via NursingCAS

-• Complete the required fields in order to start your application.
+- Complete the required fields to start your application.

-• Select UIW’s program in the “Full Programs List” section of the NursingCAS application.
+- Select UIW’s ABSN track in the “Full Programs List” section of the NursingCAS application.

-• Applicants are charged $55 for the first school to which they apply and $40 for the second school.
+- Applicants are charged $55 for the first school they apply to and $40 for the second school.
 Applicants MUST pay the application fee at the time of submission.

 Monitor the Status of Your Application

-Any messages from NursingCAS or the school will be sent to the “View My Notifications” inbox and your personal email address used to create your account.
+Any messages from NursingCAS or the school will be sent to the “View My Notifications” inbox and the personal email address used to create your account.

 Use the “Manage My Programs” option to check the status of your application including Transcripts, References and Programs Selected.
 You can access your “Program Status” page in the “Manage My Programs” section of NursingCAS when logged into your account at NursingCAS Program Status.